 An explicit goal of this competition is to focus on building broad and large scale infrastructure which extends well beyond a single discipline and which will be utilized by a large number and wide range of researchers.
 While it is acceptable, for example, to focus data collection on a single city or geographic region, the relevance of the proposed work should be of interest to a national or international community.

-Successful proposals also should examine the following questions in an integrated manner:
+Applicants should examine the following questions in an integrated manner, to the extent that they are relevant to their own projects.

+Science: